Club Business FAQ

 What is a quorum?Back to TopAs defined by the Club Constitution for Clubs of Toastmasters International, Article V, a majority of the active individual membership shall constitute a quorum for the transaction of all business of this club.
 A majority of the club executive committee shall constitute a quorum for the transaction of the committee’s business.

-What happened to the Brand Portal?Back to TopThe brand portal has been renamed to Logos, Images and Templates and may be accessed in the Resources section of the website.
+What happened to Logos, Images, and Templates?Back to TopThe Logos, Images, and Templates portal has been renamed to Brand Portal and can be accessed in the Resources section of the website.

 How does the club status impact recognition and club business?Back to Top